×

 2. Copy that should be read in a friendly manner

 A voice actor creating the voice of a friendly character will require a complete understanding of the character’s motivations, relationships with other characters and the objectives for the scene or episode.
-For example, they may be a generally friendly (good) character but angry at the person they’re speaking to in a particular scene or upset with the situation at hand.

-For the voice actor to convey this, it will require more nuance and attention than a general “friendly tone”.
 An experienced director will make this clear in both the scene notes and when directing the performance.

 Copy that should be read in a friendly way; it can often be a bit more straightforward.
 Most voice actors will master the friendly commercial read at some point because, without a friendly sounding voice in their repertoire, it is challenging to attain commercial success!